telstra/open-kilda/docs/design/connected-devices-arp/README.md

 ## Summary

-This feature allows to detect devices connected to particular switch by catching ARP packets.
+This feature allows to detect devices connected to a particular switch by catching ARP packets.
 Design of the feature is based on multi-table feature design and connected devices via LLDP feature design.

 ## API

-New boolean field `switch_arp` will be added to switch properties.
+A new boolean field `switch_arp` will be added to switch properties.
-After setting it to `true` by API `PUT /{switch-id}/properties` several rules will be installed on the switch.
+After setting it to `true` by API `PUT /{switch-id}/properties`, several rules will be installed on the switch.
-Description of these rules you can find in section `Detecting of connected devices via ARP`.
+You can find descriptions of these rules in the section [Detecting of connected devices via ARP](#detecting-connected-devices-via-arp).

-As switch ARP feature is based on multi-table feature user can't set `switch_arp` property to `true` without setting `multi_table` to `true`.
+Due to the switch ARP feature is based on multi-table feature user can't set `switch_arp` property to `true` without setting `multi_table` to `true`.
 Bad request will be returned otherwise.

 V2 API `GET /{switch_id}/devices?since={time}` will be updated.

-New field `arp` will be added to each port entity.
-This field will contain list of devices connected to port which were detected by ARP packets.
+A new field `arp` will be added to each port entity.
+This field will contain a list of devices connected to a specific port which were detected by ARP packets.

-Each device will have following fields:
+Each device will have the following fields:

 * `vlan`
 * `macAddress`